Unit 4 + 2: Success

 Unit 4 + 2's song "Concrete and Clay" became a big hit the following year, reportedly thanks to exposure on pirate radio stations, most notably Wonderful Radio London.
 Tony Windsor, the radio station's music director, later recalled in an interview that he initially rejected the song for the station's playlist, but was persuaded to change his mind by DJ Kenny Everett.
 The song was recorded with session musicians Russ Ballard and Bob Henrit (who had played with the Roulettes).
 As well as reaching the top of the UK chart, "Concrete and Clay" was popular worldwide.
 In the United States, a competing cover version by Eddie Rambeau (produced by Bob Crewe) split sales, with Rambeau's reaching No. 35 on the Billboard Hot 100 and Unit 4 + 2's peaking at No. 28.
 Cashbox bracketed the two competing versions together on its chart, and they reached a combined peak of No. 12.

 Decca released a hastily put together album, titled 1st Album.
-The next single release, "(You've) Never Been in Love Like This Before", reached the top 20 in the UK, and No. 95 on the Billboard Hot 100 in America.
+The next single release, "(You've) Never Been in Love Like This Before", reached the top 20 in the UK, and No. 95 on the Billboard Hot 100 in the US.

 In 1967, Russ Ballard (who, with Henrit, went on to form Argent) joined the band full-time, having played some of the guitar work with Brian Parker on the original recording for "Concrete and Clay".